 Subject to the agreement of the scheme administrator, members of money purchase schemes who have reached the minimum pension age of 55 are able to take funds from their drawdown account flexibly - whenever they want, and in any desired amount.
 Members also have the option of taking an 'uncrystallised funds pension lump sum', 25% of which is tax-free.
+Lump sums paid until 5 April 2024 cannot exceed the amount of lifetime allowance available.
+From 6 April 2024 there will no longer be a cap on the lump sum, but the tax-free element will be limited to the amount of 'lump sum allowance' available.

-These lump sums cannot exceed the amount of lifetime allowance available.
-If the member dies before age 75 any unused drawdown or undrawn uncrystallised funds can be paid to dependants or nominees free of tax.
-After that age lump sums are taxable.
+From 6 April 2024, if the member dies before age 75 any unused drawdown or undrawn uncrystallised funds can be paid to dependants or nominees free of tax to the extent that they fall within the available 'lump sum and death benefit allowance' (subject to transitional rules).
+After that age lump sums are taxable in full.
 Death benefit lump sums will normally be taxed as pension income of the recipient (i.e. marginal income tax rates).